AlexsLemonade/OpenScPCA-analysis/analyses/cell-type-ewings/README.md

 All notebooks and R scripts are run using the `ewings-cell-type.Rproj`.
 The `renv.lock` file contains all package and version information.

-All python scripts must be run using the conda environment, `openscpca-cell-type-ewings`.
+All Python scripts must be run using the conda environment `openscpca-cell-type-ewings`.
 To create and activate this environment from the `.yml` file use:

 ```sh